This post is part of the series Malaysia

 A short History of Cameron Highlands

-Unfortunately without “Starred Places” and “Favourites” in Google Maps, Sir Cameron’s maps and its discoveries went lost for the next 40 years!
-George Maxwell, another British explorer and traveller, rediscover the highlands in the year of 1920.
+Unfortunately, without “Starred Places” and “Favourites” in Google Maps, Sir Cameron’s maps and its discoveries went lost for the next 40 years!
+George Maxwell, another British explorer and traveller, rediscover the highlands in the year 1920.
 Five years later, Sir Maxwell suggested the highlands as a hill resort due to its calm climate.
-Additionally, the Highlands were perfect place for growing tee, having in mind the sunny and fertile slopes which are located close to the rain forest.
-In the year of 1929 another Brit, John Russell, invested in a tea plantation which is still the most famous tea plantation and factory in Malaysia – the Boh Tea!
+Additionally, the Highlands was a perfect place for growing tee, having in mind the sunny and fertile slopes which are located close to the rainforest.
+In the year 1929 another Brit, John Russell, invested in a tea plantation which is still the most famous tea plantation and factory in Malaysia – the Boh Tea!

-During the 20th century Cameron Highlands were the most favourite place for British diplomatic agents and officers in Malaysia.
-Nowadays, the mountain region has become a must visit destinations as well as a major supplier of tea, legumes and vegetables to Malaysia and Singapore
+During the 20th century, Cameron Highlands was the most favourite place for British diplomatic agents and officers in Malaysia.
+Nowadays, the mountain region has become a must-visit destination as well as a major supplier of tea, legumes and vegetables to Malaysia and Singapore

 Sam Poh Temple

 The Sam Poh Tempel of Brinchang is a well-groomed Chinese temple complex with formidable golden warrior statues within.
 It was built 3km away from the town of Brinchang in the year of 1970 and since then it is the most important Chinese temple in Cameron Highlands.
 This temple cannot compare to the temples in Penang e.g., but it is a nice place to visit in the mountain region anyway!